mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ## 2.3: Variables

 You can think of variables as labeled containers in your computer’s memory where you can store and retrieve data.
 Your script can define any number of variables and label them with the names of your choice, as long as you do not use spaces, special characters, or reserved words by the programming language.
-Try to always variable names that are descriptive of the data you intend to store.
+Try to always use variable names that are descriptive of the data you intend to store.
 This will make it easier for you to remember what kind of information is stored in each variable.

 <figure>
    <img src="variable_container.png">
-   <figcaption>Figure(16): How variables are stored in the computer memory</figcaption>
+   <figcaption>Figure(16): How variables are stored in a computer's memory</figcaption>
 </figure>

 Your script uses variable names to access the value stored in them.
 In general, you can assign new values to any variable at any point in your program, but each new value wipes out the old one.
 When you come to retrieve the value of your variable, you will only get the last one stored.
 For example, let’s define a variable and name it **x**.
 Suppose we want **x** to be of type integer.
-Also,suppose we would like to assign it an initial value of 10.
+Also, suppose we would like to assign it an initial value of 10.
 This is how you write a statement in C# to declare and assign an integer:

 ```C#
 int x = 10;